-April 4, 2019 - The Judiciary of Scotland rules that Donaldson must repay Rowling £18,734 for fraudulent misrepresentation over missing funds and memorabilia over missing funds.
+April 4, 2019 - The Judiciary of Scotland rules that Donaldson must repay Rowling £18,734 for fraudulent misrepresentation over missing funds.

 December 19, 2019 - Rowling tweets in support of Maya Forstater, a woman who lost her job after suggesting that transgender people cannot change the biological sex they were born with.

-May 26, 2020 - Publishes a new serialized story called "The Ickabog" online to entertain children during coronavirus lockdown.
-It is her first book aimed at children since "Harry Potter and the Deathly Hallows."
+May 26, 2020 - A new serialized story called “The Ickabog” is published online to entertain children during coronavirus lockdown.

 June 10, 2020 - In an essay published to her website, Rowling explains her views on gender identity after facing criticism for her controversial tweets that were perceived by some as transphobic.
 In the 3,600-word piece, Rowling writes why she has joined the UK’s polarising trans debate, revealing that she is “a domestic abuse and sexual assault survivor” and has “concerns around single sex spaces.”